Menu

 3. Architecture as Problem Solving

-Ooloi’s architecture is shaped by a small number of long-standing structural problems in music notation software that have traditionally been treated as heuristic or unsolved:
+Ooloi’s architecture is shaped by a small number of long-standing structural problems in music notation software that have historically been treated as heuristic or left unresolved:

 - Conflation of musical meaning and graphical layout